 |What we leave behind...|

-It was a gloriously warm Friday, in the late morning, as I made my way down on to the foreshore of the River Thames, just west of the MillenniuM Bridge.
+It was a gloriously warm Friday morning, in the Unfinished City, as I made my way down on to the foreshore of the River Thames, just west of the MillenniuM Bridge.
 The tide was still receding, which allowed me to walk along the shore, below Blackfriars Bridge, to the steps in front of the OXO Restaurant Bar & Brasserie.

 The foreshore, itself, was remarkably clean with little in the way of litter, making the task of finding those little pieces of history that much simpler.
 Within minutes I had found some smashed clay pipes, dating from between the 16-18th centuries.
 This was my first ever find on the foreshore, although I had looked for them on numerous occasions.
 There were scores of Thames Spuds (old London bricks that have been eroded and rounded by the tide), countless Iron Nails (possibly from where ships had been broken up on the foreshore), pieces of timber (possibly from the broken up ships) and an old wheel that looked as it had come from a horse-drawn carriage.